loidolt/loidolt-design/src/posts/no-4-machine-vice/index.md

 tags: ["Restoration"]
 ---

-# About The Vice
+## About The Vice

-Short story this time.
+A short story this time.
 This number 4 machine vice came with my DP220 drill press (restoration coming soon!)

-# Initial Condition
+## Initial Condition

 This vice was functional when I received it.
-As you can see from the picture, it needed some new paint and a little clean up on the bare metal surfaces.
-Operation wise, it was way too tight and had a tendency to stick in the middle 50% of the movement.
+As you can see from the picture, it needed some new paint and a little clean-up on the bare metal surfaces.
+Operation-wise, it was way too tight and had a tendency to stick in the middle 50% of the movement.

-# Restoration
+## Restoration

-I used wire brushes on my angle grinder and cordless drill to clean up and strip the paint off all surfaces.
-Small parts were cleaned by soaking them in in white vinegar for 24 hours.
+I used wire brushes on my angle grinder and a cordless drill to clean up and strip the paint off all surfaces.
+Small parts were cleaned by soaking them in white vinegar for 24 hours.

 After cleanup, I repainted the previously painted surfaces with the same Rust-Oleum Smoke Gray Enamel I used on the Delta 1160 Table Saw as this vice will be used with the DP220 drill press (another Delta machine with the same color scheme.)